sarahdobson/piv-conformance/docs/user-guide.md

     The results appear in a new tab in your default browser.

-#### 4.2 View results in a spreadsheet
+#### 4.2 View CSV results in a spreadsheet
 1. In your file explorer, navigate to the folder that contains the CCT files.

     Each time you run the CCT, the tool writes the new results to conformance_results.csv, and appends the number 1 to the existing results file.
 Older results update with higher numbers to reflect the chronological order.

 2. Double-click the conformance_results.csv file.

-    The results open in your default spreadsheet software, like Microsoft Excel.
+    The results open in your default spreadsheet software (for example, Microsoft Excel).

+### CCT Options

+The following table describes the options available in the top bar of the CCT.